Manataka American Indian Council Volume

 Ample opportunity will be given for questions and further discussion during and after sessions, and space will be available for informal communication among participants.

 Lunch will be provided for those who pre-register.
 Although there is no admission charge, those who attend will be asked to register.
+Information, a program schedule, and registration materials can be found on the American Native Press Archives Web site at http://anpa.ualr.edu.

 The Sequoyah Research Center Symposium is a project sponsored in part by a grant from the Arkansas Humanities Council and the National Endowment for the Humanities.
 Other sponsors include the Canadian Embassy, Washington, D.C.; Xerox Corp.; Entergy; UALR Provost; Ottenheimer Library and Archives; the UALR College of Arts, Humanities, and Social Sciences, UALR Off-Campus Credit Programs, and the Cooper Honors Program in the UALR English Department.